 ITO Airport is within walking distance of the town of Hilo - on the Big Island's rainy eastern shore.
 To get to the Airport use Highway 11 (Hawaii Belt Road/ Kanoelehua Avenue) from either the North or South; turn east onto Airport Road (Kekuanaoa Street) and drive east about two miles.
 Note that there is no public shuttle available to downtown Hilo.

-NOTE: The new half-mile access road opened July 2016 - connecting Hana Highway to Lanui Loop - and relieving traffic congestion on Dairy Road.
+The new half-mile access road connects Hana Highway to Lanui Loop.

-With an estimated 1.3 million passengers per year, Hilo Internatiol Airport is served by inter-island airlines Go! and Island Air, as well as by Hawaiian Airlines.
+With an estimated yearly passenger count of 1.3 million, Hilo Internatiol Airport is served by inter-island airlines Go! and Island Air, as well as by Hawaiian Airlines.
 Hilo Airport also serves as a general aviation airport.

 In July 2016 a new Aircraft Rescue & Fire Fighting Station opened with the latest equipment.